In from the Side

 In from the Side is a 2022 British romantic drama film, directed by Matt Carter and written by Carter and Adam Silver.
-The film, which features Alexander Lincoln and Alexander King, tells the story of rugby players Mark and Warren from a cash-strapped, divided gay rugby club unwittingly sleepwalk into an adulterous affair, but must conceal their growing feelings or risk destroying the club they love.
+The film, which features Alexander Lincoln and Alexander King, tells the story of rugby players Mark and Warren from a cash-strapped, divided gay rugby club who unwittingly sleepwalk into an adulterous affair, but must conceal their growing feelings or risk destroying the club they love.
 Carter had been involved in inclusive rugby for 8 years when the film was released.

 It was released in the United Kingdom on 16 September 2022.
 It was released in the US on 20 January 2023.
 It was released on Netflix UK on 28 March.

 Plot

 Mark Newton is a new and relatively inexperienced player on the B team of a London rugby club for gay men.
 He has a drunken encounter with Warren Hunt, a star player on the A team.
 Both men are in unhappy, long-term relationships.
 Warren's boyfriend, John, is also another star player on the A team who Warren only stays with out of loyalty for helping him during a difficult period in his life.
 Warren is initially worried the affair will get back to John.
 Mark's condescending boyfriend, Richard, allows for an open relationship as long as Mark tells him about it and doesn't let it get past a one-time occurrence.
 While Richard travels for work, Mark and Warren decide to pursue a relationship.
-Mark's attempts to hide his infidelity cause his relationships with his teammates to suffer.
+Mark's attempts to hide from his infidelity cause his relationships with his teammates to suffer.
 Henry, another new rugby player, develops an alcohol problem due to his loneliness and unreciprocated feelings for Mark.

 After losing their first game, B team takes on a serious competitor to establish themselves as a committed team or else they'll be dropped.
 Wanting to be with Mark, Warren offers to join the B team under the guise of helping them win.
-In doing so, B team player Gareth is benched for the game, causing him to be resentful toward Warren.
+In doing so, B team player Gareth is benched for the game, causing him to be resentful of Warren.
 The team wins the game, and Mark abandons a drunken Henry to have sex with Warren at the hotel.
 The team notices Mark's detachment from the team, and Henry feels abandoned by Mark.
 Richard comes home and declines to spend Christmas in the French Alps with Mark's parents, prompting Mark to invite Warren instead.
-Warren is warmly welcomed by Mark's parents and enjoys Christmas together.
+Warren is warmly welcomed by Mark's family and enjoys Christmas together.
 Mark's mother reveals that she took his father from a long-term relationship and felt extreme guilt for hurting his girlfriend.
 During their marriage, his father had multiple affairs.
-His mother warns Mark that a relationship born from deception only continues to create more and causes widespread collateral damage.
+She warns Mark that a relationship born from deception only creates more, and causes widespread collateral damage.
 Mark's father argues that he cannot be preoccupied with not wanting to hurt other people's feelings or else he would miss out on the joyous things life has to offer.